 But he was not paid this amount because the embassy said he had contravened rules by working at a second job, something which everyone at the embassy was doing, because what people were paid was basically a starvation wage.
 My father had rubbed against powerful interests in the embassy who were making money by taking bribes from poor Sri Lankan Tamils who were applying for Indian passports to return to India.

 But let me start at the beginning.
 My father went to Sri Lanka (then known as Ceylon) in 1947, looking for employment after the war.
 He took up a job as a teacher, something which was his first love.
 In 1956, when the Sri Lankan Government nationalised the teaching profession, he was left without a job.

-As my father had six children, the pay from the High Commission was not enough to provide for the household.
+As my father had six children, the salary he received from the High Commission was not enough to provide for the household.
 He would tutor some students, either at our house, or else at their houses.
 He was very strict about his work, and was unwilling to compromise on any rules.

 There were numerous people who worked alongside him and these folk would occasionally take a bribe from here or there and push the case of some person or the other for a passport.
-The Tamils, who had gone to Sri Lanka to work on the tea plantations, were being repatriated under a pact negotiated by Sirima Bandaranaike, the Sri Lankan prime minister, and Lal Bahadur Shastri, her Indian counterpart.
+The Tamils, who had gone to Sri Lanka to work on the tea plantations, were being repatriated back to India under a pact negotiated by Sirima Bandaranaike, the Sri Lankan prime minister, and Lal Bahadur Shastri, her Indian counterpart.
 It was thus known as the Sirima-Shastri pact.

 There was a lot of anti-Tamil sentiment brewing in Sri Lanka at the time, feelings that blew up into the civil war from 1983 onwards, a conflict that only ended in May 2009.
 Thus, many Tamils were anxious and wanted to do whatever it took to get an Indian passport.